 The neighborhood reveals a mosaic of people from different cultures faced with the issues of educational deficiencies, unemployment, and poverty that both create health problems and limit access to health care.
 Many of the recent immigrants are challenged with language barriers, mental stresses and cultural adjustment, while some fear deportation.
 Despite these problems, the community remains alive and vibrant with a richness of tradition, survival, and hope.

 Because of the vicinity’s special characteristics, the traditional "family medicine" model addresses only one part of the community members' health-care needs.
 The Family Medicine Residency Program strives to additionally work with the community, both as its patient and partner in developing strategies to address its health concerns.

-This approach, known as Community-Oriented Primary Care (COPC) is one of the foundations of the Family Medicine Residency Program at the New York-Presbyterian Hospital: Columbia University Medical Center.
+This approach is one of the foundations of the Family Medicine Residency Program at the New York-Presbyterian Hospital: Columbia University Medical Center.
 Over their three years of training, residents in the program learn to analyze a community, build an active, mutually respectful relationship with its constituents, and collaborate to bring about interventions to improve the community's health.